Rental Properties – What Does A Property Manager Do?

 They will also ensure that the rent is set at the right price given the market conditions.
 You could be charging more than you currently are, and an experienced property manager will be able to give you a thorough rental appraisal and set the right price for the property.

 They will also collect the rent, usually monthly, and chase up any arrears.
-They have systems in place which tell them precisely the date that the tenant has paid to and will chase them up if they are late with their payments.
+They have systems in place that tell them precisely the date that the tenant has paid and will chase them up if they are late with their payments.

 2. Managing tenants

-A property manager will handle the entire process of finding a new tenant, screening them, completing the relevant paperwork, moving them in and moving them out at the end of the lease.
+A property manager will handle the entire process of finding a new tenant, screening them, completing the relevant paperwork, moving them in, and moving them out at the end of the lease.
 They will also handle any urgent repairs that arise or evict the tenant if necessary.
-There are a million little things that need to be done before, during and after a tenancy, and property managers know what they are because they do them on a daily basis.
+A million little things need to be done before, during, and after a tenancy, and property managers know what they are because they do them daily.

 3. Maintenance and repairs